Meaux station: Bus services

 Alongside the Meaux train station there is also the main bus station in the city, with more than 30 bus lines serving the whole eastern metropolitan area of the Paris agglomeration.

 Future

 In the future, Meaux will be the terminus for RER E, which now is Chelles.
 This gives Meaux a direct connection towards downtown Paris, via the and the stations.
-Services are projected to begin in 2018.